 - Our policies and agreed practices for child protection, health and safety, behaviour management, attendance and looked after students all comply with the recommendations for safeguarding students at school.
 We have a trained designated child protection officer and deputy officer, and a designated governor with responsibility for child protection practices at the school.

 - We have policies to manage potential allegations against staff, whistleblowing and the use of physical intervention.

 - Our staff recruitment policies and practices are rigorous and comply with safe recruitment and selection requirements.
 We always pursue identity checks and qualification checks and we take up and scrutinise written references before confirming employment.

 - We require clearance from the Disclosure and Barring Service (DBS) before employing any staff, in addition to pursuing List 99 checks.

 - All voluntary helpers, supply teachers, agency staff, and outside club and coaching staff are required to provide evidence of DBS clearance.

 - The local governing body is regularly updated about child protection, bullying and safeguarding policies and practices by the Head of School.

 - It is the responsibility of every adult in this school to ensure that we maintain the highest level of awareness about possible unsafe practices and deal with any issues immediately and appropriately.

 All concerns are passed through the members of staff who are trained as Designated Child Protection Officers in school in compliance with the sharing of information guidance.
-The Designated Safeguarding Lead is Philip Wragg, Deputy Headteacher and Deputy Designated Safeguarding Lead is Paula Sheedy and Vikki Collins.
+The Designated Safeguarding Lead is Mary Gould, Head of School and Deputy Designated Safeguarding Lead is Paula Sheedy and Vikki Collins.